ShankarBirTamang/pharmonico/scripts/seeds/mongo/README.md

 ## Notes

 - The script will skip collections that already contain data
-- All collections are seeded into the `pharmonico` database
+- All collections are seeded into the `phil-my-meds` database